-Accordingly, the purpose of section (i)(b) of Resolution 24 is to authorise the Directors to allot new shares and other equity securities pursuant to the allotment authority given by Resolution 22, or sell treasury shares, for cash up to a nominal value of £357,704,431, equivalent to five per cent. of the total issued ordinary share capital of the Company excluding treasury shares, as at the close of business on 20 March 2017, without the shares first being offered to existing shareholders in proportion to their existing holdings.
-As at the close of business on 20 March 2017, the Company did not hold any shares in treasury.
+Accordingly, the purpose of section (a)(ii) of Resolution 21 is to authorise the Directors to allot new shares and other equity securities pursuant to the allotment authority given by Resolution 19, or sell treasury shares, for cash up to a nominal value of £360,981,480, equivalent to five per cent. of the total issued ordinary share capital of the Company excluding treasury shares, as at the close of business on 19 March 2018, without the shares first being offered to existing shareholders in proportion to their existing holdings.
+As at the close of business on 19 March 2018, the Company did not hold any shares in treasury.

 The Pre-Emption Group's Statement of Principles also supports the annual disapplication of pre-emption rights in respect of allotments of shares and other equity securities and sales of treasury shares for cash representing no more than an additional five per cent. of issued ordinary share capital (exclusive of treasury shares), to be used only in connection with an acquisition or specified capital investment.
-The Pre-Emption Group's Statement of Principles defines "specified capital investment" as meaning one or more specific capital investment related uses for the proceeds of an issue of equity securities, in respect of which sufficient information regarding the effect of the transaction on the Company, the assets the subject of the transaction and (where appropriate) the profits attributable to them is made available to shareholders to enable them to reach an assessment of the potential return.
+The Pre-Emption Group's Statement of Principles defines "specified capital investment" as meaning one or more specific capital investment related uses for the proceeds of an issuance of equity securities, in respect of which sufficient information regarding the effect of the transaction on the Company, the assets, the subject of the transaction and (where appropriate) the profits attributable to them is made available to shareholders to enable them to reach an assessment of the potential return.

-Accordingly, and in line with the template resolutions published by the Pre-Emption Group in May 2016, the purpose of Resolution 25 is to authorise the Directors to allot new shares and other equity securities pursuant to the allotment authority given by Resolution 22, or sell treasury shares, for cash up to a further nominal amount of £357,704,431, equivalent to five per cent. of the total issued ordinary share capital of the Company as at the close of business on 20 March 2017, exclusive of treasury shares, only in connection with an acquisition or specified capital investment which is announced contemporaneously with the allotment, or which has taken place in the preceding six-month period and is disclosed in the announcement of the issue.
-If the authority given in Resolution 25 is used, the Company will publish details of the placing in its next annual report.
+Accordingly, and in line with the template resolutions published by the Pre-Emption Group in May 2016, the purpose of Resolution 22 is to authorise the Directors to allot new shares and other equity securities pursuant to the allotment authority given by Resolution 19, or sell treasury shares, for cash up to a further nominal amount of £360,981,480, equivalent to five per cent. of the total issued ordinary share capital of the Company as at the close of business on 19 March 2018, exclusive of treasury shares, only in connection with an acquisition or specified capital investment which is announced contemporaneously with the allotment, or which has taken place in the preceding six-month period and is disclosed in the announcement of the issue.
+If the authority given in Resolution 22 is used, the Company will publish details of the placing in its next annual report.

-The Board intends to adhere to the provisions in the Pre-Emption Group's Statement of Principles and not allot shares or other equity securities or sell treasury shares for cash on a non pre-emptive basis pursuant to the authority in Resolution 24 in excess of an amount equal to 7.5 per cent. of the total issued ordinary share capital of the Company, excluding treasury shares, within a rolling three-year period, other than:
+The Board intends to adhere to the provisions in the Pre-Emption Group's Statement of Principles and not allot shares or other equity securities or sell treasury shares for cash on a non pre-emptive basis pursuant to the authority in Resolution 21 in excess of an amount equal to 7.5 per cent. of the total issued ordinary share capital of the Company, excluding treasury shares, within a rolling three-year period, other than: